What’s Reverse Mentoring, and How Can It Help Me?

 So, he joined a project team with an average age of 33 — and his younger teammates helped to get him up to speed on the new technologies and workflows he needed to understand.

 2 Keys to a Successful Reverse Mentoring Partnership

-Above all, they must be humble enough to set aside their perception of authority and privilege brought on by age and experience for the knowledge and guidance of someone younger.
+For reverse mentoring to be effective, senior leaders must be humble enough to set aside their perceptions of authority and privilege brought on by age and experience for the benefits, knowledge, and guidance of someone younger.

 In a “normal” or traditional mentoring relationship, the responsibility for beginning and sustaining the relationship falls more on the senior member.
 Why?
-Because the junior member may not have the confidence to repeatedly reach out and set up meetings to talk or hold the senior member accountable for late or missed appointments.
+Because the junior member may not have the confidence to repeatedly reach out and set up meetings to talk or hold the senior member accountable.

 - Agree on the purpose of your mentorship.
 This might be sharing skills around technology, data, information, insight, or even changing a mindset about privilege.